Riley Quick: Amateur career

 Quick attended Hewitt-Trussville High School in Trussville, Alabama, where he played football and baseball.
 Quick was rated a four-star prospect as an offensive lineman and declined offers from Auburn University and Mississippi State University to play football.
 As a senior in 2022, he went 13-1 with a 0.92 ERA and 130 strikeouts over 83 2/3 innings and was named Alabama Mr. Baseball.
 After graduating, he enrolled at the University of Alabama to play college baseball.

 As a freshman at Alabama in 2023, Quick made 16 relief appearances and went 1-1 with a 3.68 ERA.
 In 2024, Quick started and pitched three innings in his season debut before undergoing season-ending Tommy John surgery.
 Quick returned to play in 2025 and began the season in Alabama's starting rotation on an innings limit.
 Over 14 starts, he went 8-3 with a 3.92 ERA and seventy strikeouts over 62 innings.

 Professional career

 Quick was selected by the Minnesota Twins with the 36th overall pick in the 2025 Major League Baseball draft.
 He signed with Minnesota for a $2.69 million bonus on July 24, 2025.

+Quick made his professional debut in 2026 with the Single-A Fort Myers Mighty Mussels.
+He made three starts and allowed one hit, no runs, and struck out 13 batters across eight innings before being promoted to the High-A Cedar Rapids Kernels.
+Quick started 11 games for Cedar Rapids, pitching to a 0-2 record, a 4.14 ERA and 61 strikeouts across 41 1/3 innings and was then promoted to the Double-A Wichita Wind Surge in July.
+Over nine starts with Wichita, he went 0-3 with a 6.68 ERA and 36 strikeouts over 32 1/3 innings.